AbdallahAbouelmagd/Quick-Ride/README.md

   - Docker Compose: Already included in Docker Desktop

 ### 2. Download the Project
-- Download the project from Sciebo.
+- Download the sep-drive-all-x86.tar and docker-compose.yml files.

 ### 3. Build Docker Containers
 1. Open a terminal and navigate to the downloaded folder.